-When a new feature is accompanied by a backwards-incompatible change to our APIs, or a significant change to the online store or Shopify admin, it is included in a developer preview.
+When a new feature is accompanied by a backwards-incompatible change to our APIs, or a significant change to the online store or the Shopify admin, it's included in a developer preview.

 Each developer preview can include several new features.
 When you enable a developer preview, you select the preview that includes the features that you want to have access to.

 A development store with a developer preview enabled includes all of the features that are available on the Advanced Shopify plan, but the store can't be transferred to another owner or transitioned to a paid plan.
 To learn more about development stores and their features and limitations, refer to Development stores.

 - Click Add store > Create development store.

 - In the Development store use section, select Create a store to test and build.